MicrosoftDocs/architecture-center/docs/multitenant-identity/claims.md

 ---
 title: Work with claim-based identities in multitenant applications
-description: How a use claims for issuer validation and authorization
+description: How a use claims for issuer validation and authorization.
 author: MikeWasson
 ms.date: 07/21/2017